 Chris stretched every muscle he had.
 His fingers hung in the balance.
 Blood rushed to his head and the room darkened.
 A gray haze floated like fingers across his vision.
 His head lolled to the side, then “POP”.
 His body thrust backward, slammed against the back wall, and slunk to the floor.

 Chris’s eyes trudged upward, then slunk shut.
 An eyelid lifted and a bright light entered.
 Oh good.
 He reached the light.
 How, he didn’t know.
 A pop, body flying, couldn’t breathe.
 His other eye lifted and again a bright light invaded.

 “Chris, Chris can you hear me?”

 The voice.
 Distant.
 The room.
 The silhouettes. “uhhhh,” moaned Chris.

 Again, Chris lifted his eyelids, resting them at half-mast.
 His fuzzy vision swam in front of him at first.
 His eyelids drooped closed, then lifted, then closed, then lifted.
 His hazy vision cleared.
 The hospital room was painted a dusty pink with white trim.
 A wide wooden door with a vertical window above the handle stood ajar.
 A doctor stood on his right and a nurse stood on his left.
 The bed was hard and his back ached.

 “It seems you passed out.
 When you did, you hit your head pretty bad,” said the doctor.

-“We though we lost you there for while,” said the nurse whose name badge read Carrie.
+“We thought we lost you there for a while,” said the nurse whose name badge read Carrie.